 Madagascar Reforestation project

-More than 90% of Madagascar's primary forests are destroyed, impacting people living in extreme poverty the most.
+Madagascar has lost more than 90% of its primary forests, impacting people living in extreme poverty the most.

 Antsanitia Mangrove Planting Site

 Coordinates: 15°37’15.47”S, 46°26’22.70”E Site Description